the4thdoctor/pg_chameleon/README.rst

 Features
 ..............................

-* Read the schema and data from MySQL and restore it into a target PostgreSQL schema
+* Read from multiple MySQL schemas and  restore them it into a target PostgreSQL  database.
+The source/targed schema names can be different.
-* Setup PostgreSQL to act as a MySQL slave
+* Setup PostgreSQL to act as a MySQL slave.
-* Support for enumerated and binary data types
+* Support for enumerated and binary data types.
-* Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY/TRUNCATE)
+* Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY/TRUNCATE, RENAME).
-* Discards of rubbish data coming from the replica.
-The problematic rows are saved in the table sch_chameleon.t_discarded_rows
+* Discard of rubbish data coming from the replica.
-* Replica from multiple MySQL schema or servers
+* Conservative approach to the replica.
+Tables which generate errors are automatically excluded from the replica.
+* Possibilty to refresh single tables or single schemas.
-* Basic replica monitoring
+* Basic replica monitoring.
-* Detach replica from MySQL for migration support
+* Detach replica from MySQL for migration support.
+* Data type override (e.g. tinyint(1) to boolean)
+* Daemonised init_replica process.
+* Daemonised replica process with two separated subprocess, one for the read and one for the replay.
+* Rollbar integration